Zarak

-Zarak is a 1957 CinemaScope adventure film based on the 1949 book The Story of Zarak Khan by A.J.
+Zarak is a 1956 CinemaScope adventure film directed by Terence Young with assistance from John Gilling and Yakima Canutt.
+Set in the Northwest Frontier (though filmed in Morocco), the film stars Victor Mature, Michael Wilding and Anita Ekberg and features Patrick McGoohan in a supporting role.
+It was written by Richard Maibaum based on the 1949 book The Story of Zarak Khan by A.J.
 Bevan.
-It was directed by Terence Young with assistance from John Gilling and Yakima Canutt.
-Set in the Northwest Frontier (though filmed in Morocco), the film stars Victor Mature, Michael Wilding and Anita Ekberg and features Patrick McGoohan in a supporting role.

 Plot

-Zarak Khan is the son of a chief who is caught embracing one of his father's wives, Salma.
-Zarak's father sentences both to torture and death but they are saved by an imam.
+Zarak Khan is the son of chief Haji who is caught embracing one of his father's wives, Salma.
+Zarak's father sentences both to torture and death but they are saved by The Mullah, an imam.
 The exiled Zarak becomes a bandit chief and an enemy of the British Empire.